luisibanez/open-source-databases-tutorial/source/FileMan/Enter.rst

 Entering data in Fileman is very easy.
 There are several user conventions that seem foreign to an outsider, but after a week of working in Fileman, they will make sense.
 These conventions are:

  * To accept data, press enter.
- * ? give you help; ?? gives you more help.
+ * ? gives you help; ?? gives you more help.
 On the record selection prompt, they list the entries available to pick from.
  * ``TEXT//`` means that ``TEXT`` is the default; and all you have to press is enter to accept the default value.
  * ^ gets you out.
  * @ deletes an entry. @ on the .01 field deletes a record.